You are probably reading this wondering if you can take your Cockapoo hiking with you?

 I remember the first time we took Luna through a field of sheep.
 She tried to eat their poo!
-Yep, it happens and its disgusting.
+Yep, it happens and it’s disgusting.
 She also had a good roll around in fox poo.
 So just keep an eye out for these as if your Cockapoo spots something smelly there’s a good chance they will investigate.

 Be Mindful Of Others

 I’m a dog lover.
 You’re a dog lover.
 However, not everyone you will encounter on your hike will be a dog lover.
-It’s, for this reason, I keep Luna on a lead and always give others plenty of space when we are passing.
+It’s, for this reason, I keep Luna on the lead and always give others plenty of space when we are passing.
 I wouldn’t want to try and squeeze through a tight gap with Luna and have someone coming towards us that isn’t a fan of dogs and have them slip or injure themselves.

-Always plan your route and ask advice on Facebook groups or the Internet to see if the route you are doing is suitable for hiking with your dog.
+Always plan your route and ask for advice on Facebook groups or the Internet to see if the route you are doing is suitable for hiking with your dog.
 I’ve been on a few walks seeing poor dogs dragged up walks that are just not suitable for the dog.
-Either leave them at home or do a walk thats suitable for you both.
+Either leave them at home or do a walk that’s suitable for you both.

 Things To Do After The Hike